MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-EmailAddressPolicy.md

 ```

 ### -ConditionalStateOrProvince
-!!!
-Exchange Server 2010, Exchange Server 2013

-The ConditionalStateOrProvince parameter specifies a filter by state or province.
-It takes multiple values as a comma-delimited list.

-!!!
-Exchange Server 2016, Exchange Online

 This parameter is available only in on-premises Exchange.

 The ConditionalStateOrProvince parameter specifies a filter that's based on the value of the recipient's StateOrProvince property.
 You can specify multiple values separated by commas.